 This new orientation for the Foundation also included a greater emphasis on international communication and collaboration.
 There were two major initiatives in this area.
 The first was the development of the “International Symposium Program” at Burg Wartenstein Castle.
 These were meetings of intensive discussion that included the broadest international diversity of scholars.
 During the 1960s and 1970s the Foundation hosted almost 2000 scholars at 86 symposia held during the summer months.
 Many landmark books in all areas of anthropology resulted from these meetings and were published through the Foundation’s “Viking Fund Publications in Anthropology,” as well as through special arrangement with select houses (such as Aldine Publishers) and various university presses.

-Although the Viking Fund series terminated in 1979 and the castle was sold in 1981, the Foundation continues to hold International Symposia each year.
-Post-castle symposia and workshops have hosted more than 1300 scholars.
+Although the Viking Fund series terminated in 1979 and the castle was sold in 1981, the Foundation continues to hold Symposia each year.
+Post-castle symposia and workshops have hosted more than 1500 scholars.
 These are in addition to large numbers of conferences and workshops funded through the “Conference and Workshop Grant” program.
 Between 1979 and 2001 International Symposia were published independently by the organizers and between 2002 and 2009 they were published in the “Wenner-Gren International Symposium Series” (Berg Publishers).
-Reflecting the current trends toward journal and electronic publication, future symposia will be published as special issues of the Foundation’s international journal of general anthropology, “Current Anthropology.”
+Reflecting the current trends toward journal and electronic publication, symposia are now published as open-access supplementary issues of the Foundation’s journal of general anthropology, “Current Anthropology.”

-The 1960s were affluent years for the Foundation and in addition to its core activities in giving small grants (approximately 125 per year), publication, and sponsoring conferences and symposia across the broad-based discipline of Anthropology, it also increased program funding.
+The 1960s were affluent years for the Foundation and in addition to its core activities (small grants, publication, and sponsoring conferences and workshops), it also increased program funding.
 Perhaps the best known of these is the ”Origins of Man” program.
 This program built on earlier Foundation support for palaeoanthropology (“Early Man in Africa Program,” 1947-1952 initiated by Teilhard de Chardin) and involved many leading figures in the field such as LSB Leakey, Raymond Dart, John Robinson and F. Clark Howell.
 Between 1965 and 1972 this program supported a wide range of coordinated research projects, conferences, and publications mostly having to do with human origins in Africa.

 A collateral program that built on the Foundation’s long-standing interest in technological development in Anthropology was the “Casting Program in Human Evolution” or ”Anthro-Cast.”
 Between 1968 and 1976 this program provided over 16,000 replicas of 180 different fossil specimens to institutions and researchers worldwide.